rodolfoHOk/dio.dragon-ball-manager/README.md

 - dragon balls manager page e2e test: should show invalid ball code toast
 - dragon balls manager page e2e test: should not invoke if user does not have 7 dragon balls
 - dragon balls manager page e2e test: should invoke if user has 7 dragon balls
+- theme e2e test: should has light theme
+- theme e2e test: should change to dark theme

 ## Imagens do projeto